 Science fair projects for young students are generally report-based and involve sharpening basic research skills.
 This can easily be done through bird-related projects such as:

-- Feeder Colors: Use the same type of feeder in different colors to determine if color plays a role in how birds use the feeder.
-Monitor seed levels to see which color is more popular.
+- Feeder colors: Use the same type of feeder in different colors to determine if color plays a role in how birds use the feeder.
+Monitor seed levels to see which color is more popular for hungry birds.

-- Prehistoric Birds: Create a report about feathered dinosaurs and other prehistoric birds, studying how birds evolved and what similarities they share with their ancestors.
+- Prehistoric birds: Create a report about feathered dinosaurs and other prehistoric birds, studying how birds evolved and what similarities modern birds share with their extinct ancestors.

-- Threats to Birds: Research different threats birds face and how those threats affect bird populations, with suggestions for how to help birds.
+- Threats to birds: Research different threats birds face and how those threats affect bird populations, with suggestions for how to help birds and promote bird conservation.

 Junior High or Middle School Projects (Grades 6-9)

-At the junior high level, science fair projects should have some experimental component showing hands-on research.
-For bird-related projects, great ideas for middle school students include…
+At the junior high level, science fair projects should have some experimental components showing hands-on research.
+For bird-related projects, great ideas for middle school students include:

-- Bird Diversity: Visit different habitats and record the numbers and types of birds in different seasons, analyzing how habitat and season affects populations and diversity.
+- Bird diversity: Visit different habitats and record the numbers and types of birds in different seasons, analyzing how habitat and season affect populations and diversity.

-- Invasive Wildlife: Study invasive birds or invasive predators and how they affect native species, discussing what can be done to deter these unwanted intruders.
+- Invasive wildlife: Study invasive birds or invasive predators such as feral cats and how they affect native species, discussing what can be done to deter these unwanted intruders.

 High School Projects (Grades 10-12)

-- Physics of Flight: Study how birds fly and use slow motion videos to analyze wing movements and posture changes, relating those observations to physics principles.
+- Physics of flight: Study how birds fly and use slow-motion videos to analyze wing movements and posture changes, relating those observations to physics and engineering principles.